 The environmental outlook of biofuels improved in recent years with awareness and efforts to maximize the net carbon balance of biofuel production, which includes factors for conversion efficiency, non-renewable emissions incurred within the system, and direct and indirect costs of land use change.
-Soil carbon loss as a result of land use change during cultivation of biofuel feedstocks negatively impacts the net global warming mitigation potential of a renewable fuel production systems, but losses can be minimized or C accrued with sustainable management practices.
-We explore the carbon tradeoffs of production associated with potential bioenergy feedstocks, with a recent focus on soil carbon sequestration with the cultivation of perennial grasses in degraded or fallow soil.
+Soil carbon loss as a result of land use change during cultivation of biofuel feedstocks negatively impacts the net global warming mitigation potential of a renewable fuel production systems, but losses can be minimized or carbon accrued with sustainable management practices.

-The Science Journal for Kids transformed M.S.
-Meghan Pawlowski’s thesis research into a fantastic, accessible resource that asked “How can we make biofuels more climate friendly”
+The Science Journal for Kids transformed Meghan Pawlowski’s M.S. thesis research into a fantastic, accessible resource designed for teenage students and their teachers that asked “How can we make biofuels more climate friendly”

 This resource summarizes results from a series of two peer-review publications, available to the public here and here.
 The key results are that tropical perennial grasses grown on Maui stored nearly three times more carbon and greenhouse gases than released during the first two years of zero-tillage cultivation on cropland previously under intensive sugarcane cultivation.
 Soil carbon accumulation, followed by avoidance of burning emissions, contributed the most to making the system a net carbon sink.